Locations we serve

 Why make an application to the court?

 If, however, either party to the marriage decides that agreeing terms outside of the court process is not possible, then an application can be made to the court to initiate financial remedy proceedings.
-This imposes a court timetable of hearings and disclosure on the parties in an attempt to guide the them first towards settlement and, failing that, a Final Hearing where a final decision is made by the judge.
-The advantage of involving the court means that in the event of one partys lack of engagement with the process or non-disclosure, the other party has the ability to ask the court to compel them to perform certain tasks, such as provide full and proper disclosure.
+This imposes a court timetable of hearings and disclosure on the parties in an attempt to guide them first towards settlement and, failing that, a Final Hearing where an order is made by the judge.
+The advantage of involving the court means that if one party does not engage with the process or fails to provide full disclosure, the other party has the ability to ask the court to compel them to perform certain tasks, such as provide full and proper disclosure.

 How to apply for financial remedy

-In order to make an application for financial remedy, the applicant (this can be either the petitioner or respondent in the divorce) must fill out and file with the court a Form A or Notice of intention to proceed with a financial application….
-These can either be completed online, typically through your solicitors, or on paper and emailed/sent to the court.1
+In order to make an application for financial remedy, the applicant (this can be either the petitioner or respondent in the divorce) must fill out and file with the court a Form A or Notice of intention to proceed with a financial application.
+These can either be completed online, typically through solicitors, or on paper and emailed/sent to the court.

 The information on this website is intended as a guide and does not constitute legal advice.
 Vardags do not accept liability for any errors in the information on this website, nor any losses stemming from reliance upon the statements made herein.
 All articles and pages aim to reflect the legal position at time they were published, and may have been rendered obsolete by subsequent developments in the law.
 Should you require specialist advice, tailored to your situation, please see how Vardags can help you.